heavyai/pymapd/docs/source/install.rst

    # pip
    pip install pymapd

-This actually installs two packages, ``pymapd``, the pythonic interface to OmniSci, and ``mapd``, the Apache thrift bindings for OmniSci.

 There are several optional dependencies that may be useful.
 To return results sets into GPU memory as a GpuDataFrame, you'll need `cudf`_.
 To return results into CPU shared memory, using the `Apache Arrow`_ memory layout, you'll need `pyarrow`_ and